AdobeDocs/audience-manager.en/help/using/features/algorithmic-models/predictive-audiences.md

 ### Selection Criteria for Personas {#selection-personas}

 You can choose any of your first-party traits or segments to define your personas.
+However, for optimal results, here's a set of recommended best practices:

-You should choose your traits or segments so that each persona has at least a few hundred user profiles, and each user profile has a rich set of traits for the algorithm to learn from.
+* Choose your persona traits or segments so that each persona has at least a few hundred user profiles.
+* We recommend choosing traits for your personas, instead of segments.
+If you must use segments, make sure that your segments consist of simple segment rules consisting of 1 to 3 traits.
+* Choose baseline traits or segments which have minimal overlap.

-Make sure you are capturing granular traits across your digital properties.
-For optimal results, the overlap amongst personas should be minimal.
+* Make sure you are capturing granular traits across your digital properties.

 ### Selection Criteria for Target Audience {#selection-audience}